Some resolving parameters with the minimum size for two specific graphs: Introduction

-The notion of a strong metric dimension problem set of vertices of graph $G$ introduced by A. Seb\"{o} and E. Tannier [20], indeed introduced a more restricted invariant than the metric dimension and this was further investigated by O. R. Oellermann and Peters-Fransen [21].
+The notion of a strong metric dimension problem set of vertices of graph $G$ was introduced by Seb\"{o} and Tannier \cite{pap-as-1}, indeed introduced a more restricted invariant than the metric dimension and this was further investigated by Oellermann and Peters-Fransen \cite{pap-oro-1}.
+A vertex $u$ of a graph $G$ is called maximally distant from a vertex $v$ of $G$, if for every $w\in N_G(u)$, we have $d(v,w) \leq d(v, u)$, where $N_G(u)$ denote the set of neighbors that $u$ has in $G$.
+If $u$ is maximally distant from $v$ and $v$ is maximally distant from $u$, then $u$ and $v$ are said to be mutually maximally distant.
 A set $Q\subseteq V(G)$ is called strong resolving set of $G$, if for any various vertices $p$ and $q$ of $G$ there is a vertex of $Q$, say $r$ so that $p$ belongs to a shortest $q - r$ path or $q$ belongs to a shortest $p - r$ path.
-A strong metric basis of $G$ is indicated by $sdim(G)$ defined as the minimum size of a strong resolving set of $G$, for more results see [22, 23].\\ Now, we use $C_n$ and $P_k$ to denote the cycle on $n \geq 3$ and the path on $k\geq 3$ vertices, respectively.
-In this article, we will consider the computational study of some resolving sets with the minimum size for $(C_n\Box P_k)\Box P_m$.
-Indeed, in Section 3.1, we define a graph isomorphic to the cartesian product $C_n\Box P_k$, and we will consider the determination of a doubly resolving set of vertices with the minimum size for the cartesian product $C_n\Box P_k$.
-In particular, in Section 3.1, we construct a graph so that this graph is isomorphic to $(C_n\Box P_k)\Box P_m$, and we compute some resolving parameters with the minimum size for $(C_n\Box P_k)\Box P_m$.
-Moreover, in Section 3.2, we consider the determination of some resolving parameters for the graph $H(n)$, and we study the minimum size of some resolving sets for the line graph of the graph $H(n)$ is denoted by $L(n)$.
+A strong metric basis of $G$, denoted by $sdim(G)$, is the size of the smallest strong resolving set of vertices in a graph $G$.
+For more results about this parameter, see ~\cite{pap-J.Kratica.ET.AL,pap-Kuziak,pap-ja-1}.